pynucastro/pynucastro/README.md

   * allow for the easy creation of the righthand side routines for reaction network integration (the ODEs)

-To do this, pynucastro providea a parser for the reaclib format to produce either a callable python function for a rate or output the python code for a function that can be incorporated into a rate module.
+To do this, pynucastro provides a parser for the Reaclib format to produce either a callable python function for a rate or output the python code for a function that can be incorporated into a rate module.